SitecorePowerShell/Book/security/README.md

 #### Sitecore level security

-You are required to explicitly grant the SPE Remoting session user account to a predefined role found in the configuration `Cognifide.PowerShell.config`.
+You are required to explicitly grant the SPE Remoting session user account to a predefined role found in the configuration `Spe.config`.
 There is a generic list of permissions configured by default but we highly encourage you to adjust to meet your security requirements.

 **Example:** The following configuration defines the roles that have access to use SPE Remoting.
 Any role previously defined in the `<authorization/>` section is removed and custom roles are then added.